Nordic bread culture

 Nordic bread culture has existed in Denmark, Finland, Norway, and Sweden from prehistoric times through to the present.
 It is often characterized by the usage of rye flour, barley flour, a mixture of nuts, seeds, and herbs, and varying densities depending on the region.
 Often, bread is served as an accompaniment to various recipes and meals.
-Nordic breads are often seasoned with an assortment of different spices and additives, such as caraway seeds, orange zest, anisa, and honey.
+Nordic breads are often seasoned with an assortment of different spices and additives, such as caraway seeds, orange zest, anise, and honey.

 Prehistoric times (until around 1000 AD)

 Four grain types dominated in the Nordic countries: barley and rye are the oldest; wheat and oats are more recent.
 During the Iron Age (500 AD – 1050 AD), rye became the most commonly used grain, followed by barley and oats.
 Rye was also the most commonly used grain for bread up until the beginning of the 20th century.
-Today, older grain types such as emmer and spelt are once again being cultivated and new bread types are being developed from these grains.
+Today, older grain types, such as emmer and spelt, are once again being cultivated and new bread types are being developed from these grains.

 Archaeological finds in Denmark indicate use of the two triticum (wheat) species, emmer and einkorn, during the Mesolithic Period (8900 BC – 3900 BC).
 There is no direct evidence of bread-making, but cereals have been crushed, cooked and served as porridge since at least 4,200 BC.
 During the Neolithic Period (3900 BC – 1800 BC), when agriculture was introduced, barley seems to have taken over to some extent, and ceramic plates apparently used for baking are found.
 Moulded cereals, with water added to make a dough and baked or fried in the shape of bread, are known as burial gifts in Iron Age graves (200 AD onwards) in the Mälardalen area of central Sweden.
 However, it is not certain that this bread was eaten; it could just have been a burial gift.
 During the Bronze Age (1800 BC – 500 AD), oats and the triticum species spelt seem to have been the most commonly used grains, and the first real ovens appear, probably used for baking small loaves and perhaps the first bread (probably around 400 AD).